4teamwork/ftwshop.simplelayout/README.rst

 The package provides a simplelayout block ``ShopItemBlock`` which represents and references a normal ftw.shop ``ShopItem``.
-The Block shows the price of the shop item and a button for adding it to the shopping cart.
+The Block shows the price of the shop item, the image and a button for adding it to the shopping cart.

+To set the ShopItem reference easily, the startup directory is set to the IShopRoot marked content.
+You can change this by implementing your own IShopRootStartUpDir adapter.

 Usage